 - Quality and Variety of Housing Designs.
 Based on more than 60 combined years of industry experience, our co-founders have developed an operating model that enables the efficient production of quality, customizable manufactured homes.
 All of our homes are constructed in one of our three U.S.-based manufacturing facilities.
-By utilizing an assembly-line process we are able to manufacture a home in approximately three to six days and are currently producing on average more than 69 home sections in total per week.
+By utilizing an assembly-line process we are able to manufacture a home in approximately three to six days and are currently producing on average approximately 75 home sections, or 62 fully-completed homes depending on product mix, in total per week at our three facilities.
 We utilize local market research to design homes that meet the specific needs of our customers and offer a variety of structural and decorative customization options, including, among others, fireplaces, central air conditioning, overhead heat ducts, stipple-textured ceilings, decorative wood grain vinyl floors, wood cabinetry and energy conservation elements.
-Additionally, our homes have vaulted ceilings in every room, have numerous proprietary advantages such as our copyrighted "furniture friendly" floor plans and, in most cases, are wider, have taller ceilings and a steeper roof pitch than our competitors' products. - Manufacturing in Close Proximity to Customers in Key Markets.
-Our three manufacturing facilities are strategically located to allow us to serve our 132 independent and nine company-owned retail locations across 13 states.
-Currently, we have a manufacturing plant in Fort Worth, Texas that measures 97,000 square feet in size and produced 1,021 homes in 2017, a manufacturing plant in Commerce, Texas that measures 130,000 square feet in size and produced 1,322 homes in 2017, and a manufacturing plant in Eatonton, Georgia that measures 388,000 square feet in size and produced 754 homes in 2017.
-We believe that we have additional manufacturing capacity to support future growth.
+Additionally, our homes have vaulted ceilings in every room, have numerous proprietary advantages such as our copyrighted "furniture friendly" floor plans and, in most cases, are wider, have taller ceilings and a steeper roof pitch than our competitors' products. - Manufacturing Facilities Strategically Located Near Customers in Key Markets.
+Our three manufacturing facilities are strategically located to allow us to serve our 117 independent and 11 company-owned retail locations.
+Currently, we have a manufacturing plant in Fort Worth, Texas that measures 97,000 square feet in size and produced 1,073 homes in 2017 and 831 homes in the first nine months of 2018, a manufacturing plant in Commerce, Texas that measures 130,000 square feet in size and produced 1,077 homes in 2017 and 834 homes through the nine months ended September 30, 2018, and a manufacturing plant in Eatonton, Georgia that measures 388,000 square feet in size and produced 744 homes in 2017 and 751 homes in the first nine months of 2018.
 Once our homes are constructed and equipped at our facilities, we have the ability to transport the finished products directly to customers through a fleet of company-owned trucks, ensuring timely and efficient delivery of our manufactured homes.